MWSchmid/RNAseq_protocol/RNAseq_protocol.md

 # Sort the reads in the bam files according to
 # chromosome and position, and create an index.
+# Note that this can take quite some time.
+# Windows: R may become unresponsive while processing
+# (without displaying the progress).
+Check the folder
+# "bamDir" regularly to see whether it is still processing
+# or if it failed.
 for (cSam in rownames(sampleTab)) {
   cat("processing", cSam, "...\n")
   inFile <- file.path(bamDir, paste0(cSam, ".bam"))